glimps-re/host-connector/README.md

 - Zlib
 - LZW

+**Recursive extraction:**

+GMHost uses recursive extraction, meaning archives within archives are automatically extracted.

+It is limited by:

+- **`recursive_extract_max_depth`**: Maximum nesting level for extraction (default: 10).
+Beyond it, files are directly send for analyze.
+- **`recursive_extract_max_size`**: Maximum total size of all extracted files across all nesting levels from one root archive (default: 5GB).
+When reached, remaining files are directly sent for analyze.
+Note: this limit is checked before each extraction but the size is counted after, so the actual total may exceed this limit by the size of one archive's extracted content.
+- **`recursive_extract_max_files`**: Maximum total number of files extracted across all nesting levels from one root archive (default: 10000).
+When reached, remaining files are directly send for analyze.

 **Important notes:**

 - The extractor does not remove malicious files from archives
 - If any file in an archive is malicious, the entire archive is considered malicious
 - Archive contents are extracted to temporary directories and cleaned up after analysis
 - Files larger than `max_file_size` within archives are skipped
+- If `max_total_extracted_size` is reached during an archive extraction, remaining files are skipped

 ## Actions